markcraig/forgerock-doc-maven-plugin-test/README.md

 2. Review the output under `target/site/doc/`.
 Check at least .pdf as well as single page and chunked HTML.

+To run the release test:

+1. Uncomment the release goal in the pom.xml.
+2. Turn off draft mode and provide the required release version as in `mvn clean site -DisDraftMode=no -DreleaseVersion=1.0.0`.

 * * *
 This work is licensed under the Creative Commons Attribution-NonCommercial-NoDerivs 3.0 Unported License.